In the footsteps of Kepler in Linz and Upper Austria Johannes Kepler in Linz

 One of the loveliest Campus universities.
-Spaciously laid out it offers an innovative choice of study programmes of international signifi cance (e.g. Mechatronics).
+Spaciously laid out The Johannes Kepler University offers an innovative choice of study programmes of international signifi cance (e.g. Mechatronics).
 The park-like grounds invite you to walk around.

 Open lectures stir the spirit and the refectory offers good food at a fair price.